tedgrubbs/Rust_Logger/README.md

 - `log options`:
   - `--coll <collection name>` - specifies collection where file will go
   - `--name <upload name>` - specific name of file or `upload_name`
+  - `--force` - Will force upload whenever `parent_id` is not in database.
+May cause a break in revision chain
+  - `--update` - Will pull the latest upload from the collection and unpack it into your chosen directory
 - `log clean` - Will remove any "dead" files deleted from database but still on the server filesystem.
   - Example: `log clean`